Skip to main content

 aws sts get-identity-caller

-Make also sure that your service account (configured in AWS) has the right permission to create and manage EKS clusters.
+Make sure that your service account (configured in AWS) has the right permission to create and manage EKS clusters.
 In general, we recommend the use of profiles when having multiple accounts.

-Creating the cluster
+Creating a cluster

 An EKS cluster can be created using eksctl, the AWS Management Console, or the AWS CLI.
-In the following we will use eksctl.
-Create a YAML file with the following content
+In the following, we will use eksctl.

 apiVersion: eksctl.io/v1alpha5